lokesh8772/Geo_obsidian_vault/Geography/Two-system interaction weather phenomenon.md

 ---
 1. two systems
 	1. Monsoon trough
+		1. elongated area of low pressure ranging from north-west india to bay of bengal
+		2. its southward migration -> active monsoon
 	2. western disturbances
+		1. cyclonic low pressure systems
+		2. made at mediterranean
+2. the system was intensified by additional circulation drawing moisture from bay of bengal and the arabian sea.
-2. due to the confluence of these two system -> highly unstable conditions -> heavy rainfall -> landslides
+3. due to the confluence of these two system -> highly unstable conditions -> heavy rainfall -> landslides
-3. this event occurred in north-west part of the
+4.